allimonta/HelmAssessment/README.md

 - Ensure that all sensitive information (such as credentials or tokens) is securely stored in the .env file and not exposed in the code.
 - This framework uses Playwright to interact with the Sauce Labs application, providing fast and reliable browser automation for testing.
 - Playwright is highly efficient in automating and testing modern web applications across various browsers.
+- Everytime a page object is created the pom-setup.ts file must be updated.